 \section{Broader Impact}

-By demonstrating a significant reduction in hardware requirements without compromising physics performance, this work now allows us to consider more advanced algorithms to be deployed within the LHC's stringent constraints.
-For example, it now becomes possible to consider using extra information bits which encode information about the finer energy distribution pattern upstream and also potential real-time monitoring of any potential input drifts.
-We believe these findings offer the potential to expand the search for new physics and may also be of interest to the wider community involved in resource-constrained real-time edge ML.
+By demonstrating a substantial reduction in hardware requirements without compromising physics performance, this work opens the door to deploying more sophisticated machine learning algorithms within the stringent real-time constraints of the CMS L1 Trigger and CICADA.
+For instance, it now becomes feasible to incorporate additional input features that encode finer details of upstream energy distributions, as well as to enable real-time monitoring for potential input drifts.
+These advances have the potential to enhance searches for new physics by improving the trade-off between signal efficiency and background rejection.

+Beyond the CICADA use case, the demonstrated feasibility of the two novel fast machine learning approaches carries broader significance.
+Fast ML on resource-constrained hardware is of growing importance for future high-energy physics (HEP) experiments, where tasks such as real-time particle track reconstruction are critical.
+This applies not only to the HL-LHC, but also to future facilities such as the FCC and potential muon colliders.
+Traditional optimization techniques—such as fixed-precision quantization and pruning—are unlikely to fully meet the demands imposed by next-generation data rates.
+Hence, more innovative and radical solutions, like the ones explored here, will be essential.
+The methods and findings presented in this study thus lay important groundwork for future efforts in fast ML, both within HEP and in other real-time data-intensive domains.